Helping Employees Set Up a Financial Safety Net

 - Saving at least three to four months of expenses—If employees have a financial safety net, they’ll feel more confident focusing on other important goals like retirement or home ownership.

 - Investing emergency fund money—By investing their money—not socking it away in a low-interest savings account—employees don’t run the risk of losing buying power over time because of inflation.
-In fact, our current recommended allocation for an emergency fund is 30% stocks and 70% bonds.

 - Making it automatic—Setting up a regular, automatic deposit can help employees stick to their savings plan because it reduces the effort required to set aside money in the first place.